 - No chemical etching of aluminum antennas is applied.
 This will allow the complete recycling of aluminum residues and will result in significant carbon footprint reduction.

-- Printable antennas must be printed directly on recyclable or compostable cardboard with Graphene ink.
+- Printable antennas must be printed directly on recyclable cardboard.

-In addition, a Life Cycle Assessment study according to ISO14040/44 for every Green Tag product will be made available.
+In addition, a product-specific life cycle assessment study according to ISO14040/44 will be made available.

 Setting the Standard for RFID Product Life Cycle Assessments